The Safe House

 Crisis During COVID-19

-When the pandemic hit, Kawangware saw a sharp rise in physical abuse and sexual assault of children, often by family members.
+When the pandemic hit, Kawangware saw a sharp rise in physical and sexual abuse of children, often by family members.
 This crisis was overwhelming for the RHYCO leaders who, within a matter of weeks, rescued several of these children into their own homes, as there was nowhere else for them to go.

 So, while the original drop-in centre still served a great purpose, the RHYCO team realized they needed to add a shelter for these most vulnerable victims.